paganino/alexahub_mqtt/README.md

 # alexahub_mqtt
-alexahub_mqtt is a simple Arduino sketch to setup and control my esp8266 devices with Alexa, MQTT and Node-RED
+alexahub_mqtt is a simple Arduino sketch to setup and control my esp8266 devices with Alexa and MQTT

 created using: